cyscale/cyscale.com/src/markdown/blog/2023-10-20-iam-best-practices-proven-strategies-for-bulletproof-identity-and-access-control.md

 Managing identities in a central location, as well as using SSO, are key elements of ensuring IAM security in the cloud.
 These are the risks of not using SSO in your company:

 1. **Password fatigue leading to security issues.** Having users input their passwords multiple times a day and for different applications can and probably will lead to them re-using the same password across multiple platforms or using very simple, easy to remember passwords.
 No-one wants to pull out the password manager 20 times a day.
 Password fatigue can lead to credentials leak and may put a company in danger.
-2. **Long-term credentials.** When you create an IAM user in AWS, you create a password or an access key.
-Those credentials are long term and can end up being leaked.
-However, when you use SSO, the mechanism creates temporary credentials that expire after the user's session.
+2. **Long-term credentials accidentally disclosed or stolen.** Managing cloud access at individual account level implies creating long-term credentials such as passwords or access keys.
+Through SSO, temporary credentials are used and they expire after the user's session.
 This helps mitigate the risk of long-term credential exposure, because even if these temporary credentials were to be leaked, they would only be valid for a short period.
 3. **It’s overall a better user experience.**

 ### MFA (Multi-Factor Authentication)